 Bo is Vice President of Neusoft Group, author of the Chinese edition of Harvard Business Review, President of the Shanghai Financial Information Association, President of the CEIBS AMP Club, member of the Marathon Committee of China Athletic Association, co-founder of the "400KM Ultra Gobi", and founder of Chinese Entrepreneurs 24-hour Extreme Challenge.
 He is the first Chinese to complete the 4 Deserts and is the record holder of the Lightest Equipment in the 4 Deserts.
 For the North Pole Marathon, Bo’s goal is to "run on the top of the world with reverence, let footsteps not be frozen, and let spirit fly."

-Song started running with the Athens Marathon in 2014 and has since run 25 races, including a 200-miler trail run and full Ironman.
-In 2016 he was the Chinese male champion in the Marathon Des Sables 2016 and ranked 127th in the Ultra Trail World Tour.
-In 2017 he the sole Chinese runner to finish the Ultra Trail Mont-Blanc and Tor Des Geants back-to-back races.
-In 2018, Sog’s total planned race distance are 2000km +.
-He is a multi-field businessman, a sailor, a pilot, a diver, a climber, a North Pole swimmer to be, and a runner who simply loves adventures.
+Song began his running journey at the Athens Marathon in 2014 and has since completed 25 races, including a 200-mile trail run and a full Ironman.
+In 2016, he became the Chinese male champion in the Marathon Des Sables and ranked 127th in the Ultra Trail World Tour.
+In 2017, he was the sole Chinese runner to finish the Ultra Trail Mont-Blanc and Tor Des Geants back-to-back races.
+In 2018, Song planned to cover a total race distance of 2000+ km.
+He is a multifaceted businessman, a sailor, a pilot, a diver, a climber, a future North Pole swimmer, and a runner who simply loves adventures.